-Unlike many other furniture courses, ours lasts a full 50 weeks, with two weeks off in December.
+Unlike many other furniture courses, ours lasts a full 50 weeks, with one week off in August and another week in December.
 This means that you can really make the most of your time with us, and get in as much practice and making time as possible.
-When students do a year course with us, it’s a full year – no terms, no set holidays, just lots of learning and lots of making.
-But don’t worry, if you need to take time off, a week off later in the course won’t affect your personal development.
+Students can take time off for holiday, or just work though the course.

-Here at robinson house studio, we have a focus on modern techniques, and on using many different materials, rather than just wood.
+We have a focus on modern techniques, and on using many different materials.
 We have a strong focus on design and the studio has a reputation of experimentation and progression of mixed materials.
-Marc does a lot of work with resin, for example, and we teach students material science in order to expand their knowledge on how to use other materials with wood.
+We teach students material science in order to expand their knowledge on how to use other materials with wood.

 One of the benefits of being based in Newhaven is the proximity to London, which means we are able to take students to various London exhibitions.
 The exhibitions we visit change each year depending on the dates and our schedule.
 Some of the exhibitions we’ve visited with students in the past include PAD London, Design Junction, London Design Fair, Celebration of Craftsmanship & Design, Masterpiece, and Collect.

-We also take students to visit and timber yard and veneer suppliers, in order to show them how the process works and how to source materials.
+We also take students to visit a timber yard and veneer suppliers, in order to show them how to process works and how to source materials.
 The students then go on to return to the suppliers independently as they work on their projects with us.

 Being close to London means we are also able to take students to museums to expand their knowledge of furniture design, both its history as well as contemporary design.
 In the past we have visited the V&A museum and the Tate Modern in London as they provide a wealth of inspiration for the students’ own designs.

-We have designed our course in a way that means we can provide value to our students even after their course ends.
-Many of our students have won awards, including Laurent Peacock, who won a Guild Mark for a piece he made while with us, as well as Chris Funnell and Gary Adams, who have both been awarded Certificates of Merit by the Worshipful Company of Furniture Makers.
-Marc is on the judging panel for the Guild Mark award, and can provide insight into what goes into an award-winning piece.
+Many of our students have won awards, including graduate Laurent Peacock, who won a Guild Mark for a piece he made while with us.
+Marc and Theo are both award-winners themselves, so they can provide insight into what goes into an award-winning piece.

-We also regularly attend the New Designers show in London, which exhibits work from new designers and graduates.
-We have taken many students to exhibit in the past, and we are always looking for excellent student work to exhibit in the future.
+We also exhibit annually at the New Designers show in London, which exhibits work from new designers and graduates from various schools and universities.
+We are always looking for excellent student work for exhibit in the future.

-We also have an alumni Facebook group, where robinson house studio graduates can connect, ask questions, and share their work.
-We often update this group with job opportunities when we are made aware of them, in order to help ex-students to find work after they leave us.
+Plus, we have a private alumni Facebook group for our graduates.
+We regularly update this group with job opportunities and commissions when we are made aware of them, in order to help ex-students to find work after they leave us.